Services in Kolovesi National Park

 - Cottageholidays (cottageholidays.fi)

 Outdoor equipment is rented by several enterprises.
 Look at the services offered by enterprises with which Metsähallitus has a cooperative agreement.

 The toilet and the campfire site in Kirkkoranta are accessible for wheelchair users.
-In addition at Hirviniemi camping site there are handrails to ease your walk from the canoe pier to the campfire site and to the dry toilet.

 - The Heinävesi Water Route leads along the north border of the area.
 The depth of the route is 1.8 m.

 - You can get to the Mäntysalo Nature Trail starting point by motor boat.
 Nature trail landing point (62°18,44' 28°44,51')

 - Find more information on Kolovesi excursion harbours and other boater's services here.
 More information on excursion harbours can also be found in the book Veneilykesä 2018 (satamaopas.fi)